TheParasiteProject/.github/profile/README.md

 # TheParasiteProject

-## TheParasiteProject is always be, and must be, Personal project!
+## TheParasiteProject is always be Personal project!

 Some minimal changes applied ```personal``` AOSP project,<br/>
 which based on PixelExperience,</br>